tharsus-ltd/micro-rocket/README.md

 # Micro Rockets 🚀

 Micro rocket is a small example implementation of a microservice application.
-It's a game, where you launch rocket's into space and hope that space junk doesn't hit them!
+It's a game, where you launch rockets into space and hope that space junk doesn't hit them!

 ## Running locally

 To get up and running, simply clone this repo locally and docker compose up and head over to <http://localhost/>.

+## Tracing

+To help work out what is happening in the live system, there is a distributed tracing service available at <http://localhost:16686/>.
 ## Services

 There are 4 services that make up the application: